Killzone 2

-Killzone 2 is a 2009 first-person shooter developed by Guerrilla Games and published by Sony Computer Entertainment for the PlayStation 3.
+Killzone 2 is a 2009 first-person shooter video game developed by Guerrilla Games and published by Sony Computer Entertainment for the PlayStation 3.
 It is the second main installment in the Killzone series, following 2004's Killzone.

 Similar to its predecessor, Killzone 2 takes place in the 24th century and chronicles the war between two human factions; the Vektans, and the Helghast.
 The game takes place two years after the events of Killzone and follows protagonist Tomas "Sev" Sevchenko as he and his unit battle the Helghast as the Vektans invade Helghan.
 The protagonist of Killzone and Killzone: Liberation, Cpt./Col. Jan Templar, returns in a supporting role, along with Rico Velasquez.
 Killzone 2 is played from a first-person view and allows the player to use a variety of weapons.
 It was released worldwide in February 2009.

 Killzone 2 was widely anticipated prior to its release.
 It was critically acclaimed by critics and fans, who praised it as a superior title to the original Killzone.
 Additional praise was given to the game's visuals, action, multiplayer modes, soundtrack and atmosphere, although criticism was directed at the narrative.
 The game's critical and commercial success led to a sequel, Killzone 3, which was released in February 2011.

-The official servers for Killzone 2 and Killzone 3 were shut down in March 2018.
-However, in 2021, a game preservation group called PSONE restored most of the game's online capability on their own set of servers.